This site requires a more recent version of Adobe Flash Player to function properly.

 Gillette (Mach3, Fusion, Venus) & Braun have EBITDA margins of close to 30%.
 This is higher than the 22% margins generated for P&G Laundry, Beauty, and Baby & Family Care brands, which generate more than 70% of the company's sales.
 This is driven in part by low manufacturing cost of razors and blades sold.

-P&G's razors & blades product segment has a market share of 40% in the overall grooming market and is also the fastest growing segment with an annualized growth rate of 8% since 2001.
+P&G's razors & blades product segment has a market share of 50% in the overall grooming market.
 P&G's global male blades and razors market share is approximately 70%.
 Trefis believes that the increasing demand from emerging markets, increasing awareness for health and wellness among male consumers, and an increasing number of advanced products are expected to bolster future growth of manual razors and blades.
-Gillette which has the highest market share will accrue a large portion of this incremental growth in the grooming market.
+Gillette, which has the highest market share, will accrue a large portion of this incremental growth in the grooming market.

 The presence of low-cost competition from generics gives Gillette an incentive to innovate and introduce better products such as Fusion (a 6 blade razor).
 This gives it an opportunity to charge higher prices by expanding into the premium product segment, thereby increasing its revenues and operating margins in the future.

 In August 2014, P&G announced its plan to trim its portfolio of nearly 200 brands to just 70-80 core brands.
 These top 70-80 brands account for over 90% of P&G's revenues and 95% of net profit.
 The strategy shifts attention away from acquisition-fueled growth to organic growth potential and profitability.
 This effort is expected to provide cumulative savings of about $10 billion in cost of goods sold, marketing expenses and non-manufacturing related overhead by 2016.